-With countries around the world in and out of lockdown due to COVID-19, this summer has provided an opportunity for many to catch up on some good books.
+With countries around the world in and out of lockdown due to COVID-19, 2020 has provided ample opportunities for many to catch up on reading.

 Mary E. Gallagher